 But as fate would have it an early 2001 house fire would claim all of Matt’s belongings and re-acquaint him with the “Brothers Grim”.
 Rediscovering their musical passion in the ashes of tragedy, they began writing and performing together again, and once again found themselves without a bass player.
 Undaunted, by early autumn they entered the studio to record “Organic” with producer Roy Prichard who would join the band on bass shortly after the recording.
 This line-up would last about a year until Matt’s final departure in 2002.

 It didn’t take long to fill the vocal vacancy, as Rob and Kev’s cousin Francois Fatras was ready to tackle that duty with attitude to spare.
-Power Plant began performing regularly with this line-up over the next few years in support of their next two releases “Surging” (2003) and “Vortex” (2005).
+Power Plant began performing regularly with this line-up in support of their next two releases “Surging” (2003) and “Vortex” (2005).
 By late 2006 the band was in peak form when they wrote and recorded what would be their magnum opus, and eventually their final album “Dead Computerized Zombies”.
 Francois left shortly after the recording but the band would carry on with Kevin on vocals.
 A video was filmed as a three-piece line-up and released in early 2007 shortly before the band dissolved.

 Soon after the demise of Power Plant, Robert and Kevin joined forces with ex-Rawhead members Mike Clarey (bass) and Erik Christenson (guitar) to form Firestorm, whose self-titled debut was released in 2013.
 In early 2016 “Dead Computerized Zombies” was reissued on Sun Serpent Records celebrating a decade since its original release.